OPRC databases and data holdings

-Yearly PIO (Physicians in Ontario) and PMTIO (Postgraduate Medical Trainees in Ontario) reports are publicly available on our website.
+Yearly Physicians in Ontario (PIO) and Postgraduate Medical Trainees in Ontario (PMTIO) reports are publicly available on our website.
 Aggregate reports may be requested by interested parties when appropriate.
 OPRC does not disclose information on individual physicians or medical trainees.

 Compiled by OPRC with the collaboration of Ontario’s hospitals, the Physician Hospital Appointments Listing (PHAL) is one of the sources used to validate inclusion and exclusion of physicians in the Active Physician Registry.
 PHAL data has been collected by OPRC since 2003 when OPRC was approached by the Ministry of Health to assume this project on their behalf.
 OPRC collects information on Physician Hospital Appointments and appends this information to the annual report provided to the Ministry.

 This database contains the results of brief telephone interviews with Ontario physicians’ offices to confirm their status, focus, and location of practice.
 Generally, interviews are completed every 3 to 5 years.
 Interviews are completed on a yearly basis in the case of discrepant data, potential retirees, newly practicing physicians, and physicians returning from leave.
 These data are an essential source for the Active Physician Registry and has been a function of OPRC since its inception.